StackStorm/st2/docs/source/start.rst

 Quick Start
 =================

-Now that you have StackStorm :doc:`installed </install/index>`, and hopefully enjoyed :doc:`the intro video <video>`, let's build a first automation.
+Got StackStorm :doc:`installed </install/index>`?
+Enjoyed
+:doc:`the intro video <video>`?
+Let's give it a try.
-This guide will walk you through StackStorm basics and help you build and run an automation: a rule that triggers an action on external event.
+This guide will walk you through StackStorm basics and help you build and run a simple automation: a rule that triggers an action on external event.

 Explore StackStorm with CLI
 ----------------------------
 The best way to explore StackStorm is to use CLI.
-Start by firing few commands:
+Start by firing a few commands:

 .. code-block:: bash